 Draw the overall shape of the eye.
 The outline of the eye will basically be the eyelashes.

-As already mentioned the eyes of male characters (especially older males) the eyes tend to be narrower and not as wide open as those of female characters.
+As already mentioned the eyes of male characters (especially older males) tend to be narrower than those of female characters.

 Step 2 – Iris